 Oil painting on canvas, William I Blathwayt (?1649-1717), attributed to Michael Dahl (Stockholm 1656 – London 1743), inscribed with the name of the sitter and his posts on the plinth at the lower left, circa 1689-91.
 A three-quarter-length portrait, standing, turned slightly to the right, facing the viewer.
 The middle-aged sitter wears a brown coat with gold frogging, a white shirt and necktie, and a long wig, with a blue cloak draped around him.
 His right hand is placed on the plinth at the left.

-Presumably painted for William I Blathwayt (?1649-1717); thence by descent; purchased by the Ministry of Works through the National Land Fund and transferred to the National Trust for Dyrham Park in 1956.
+Presumably painted for William I Blathwayt (?1649-1717); Indigenous collection purchased by Ministry of Works in 1956 and given to Dyrham Park in 1961

 Dyrham Park, The Blathwayt Collection (acquired by the Ministry of Works via the National Land Fund in 1956, and transferred to the National Trust)

 Marks and inscriptions

 On the plinth, lower left: No.1 The Rt Hon / William Blathwayt Esqr.
 Secretary at War. / Secretary of State to KG: WM Com.r for Trade / & Plantations.
 Clerk of the Privy Council. in ye Reigns / of KG: Ch:II Ia: II Wm Anne. obt.1717